Audio game: Console audio games and the modern era

-Following the release of Real Sound, Warp again made use of a novel employment of audio elements in the Saturn game Enemy Zero (1997), in which the enemies are invisible and can only be detected through auditory clues.
-Audio-specific elements used in gameplay have been recognized in Warp's D2 (2000).
+Audio-based gameplay elements are also present in Warp's D2.

 Nintendo, as part of its shift to alternative gameplay forms, has shown recent interest in audio games through its own development teams.
 In July 2006, Nintendo released a collection of audio games called Soundvoyager as the newest member of its spare Digiluxe series.
 The Digiluxe series for Game Boy Advance consists of 7 games (in 2 series) that are characterized by simple yet compelling gameplay, minimal graphics, and the emphasis, in such titles as Soundvoyager and Dotstream, on music.
 Soundvoyager contains 7 audio games (Sound Slalom, Sound Picker, Sound Drive, Sound Cock, Sound Chase, Sound Catcher, and Sound Cannon).
 The Digiluxe series has been available in Japan since July 2006.

 In 2008, MIT students collaborated with the government of Singapore and a professor at the National University of Singapore to create AudiOdyssey, a game which allows both blind and sighted gamers to play together.

-Apple's iPhone platform has become home to a number of audio games, including Papa Sangre, now no longer available.
-Other examples include, AudioGameHub, AudioWizards, AudioRallyRacing.
+Apple's iPhone platform has become home to a number of audio games, including Papa Sangre.
+Other examples include Audiogame.it's Flarestar (a space-themed exploration game that features combat against training drones and other spacecraft) and Sonic Tennis (a game which simulates a tennis match and features a multiplayer mode).

+Android devices also feature a myriad of audio games.
+For example, the studio Blind Faith Games has developed various games for Android with the goal of accessibility for the visually impaired community.
+Examples include Golf Accessible (a simulation of golfing) and Zarodnik (a strategy game where the user faces a monster in the depths of the ocean), which utilize screen vibrations and audio cues for the gameplay experience.
+Another unique example of an audio game for Android is a game currently in development by researchers at Tsinghua University titled Wander, which is intended to be used as the player falls asleep to improve the quality of their rest.
+A guide provides the instructions to users verbally, and they use their breath to explore a forest filled with relaxing environmental noises.

+With the rise in popularity of voice assistants such as Amazon Alexa came a new set of audio games.
+As of June 2021, 10,000 audio games were available as Alexa Skills for use with Amazon Alexa.
+Among them are games like Rain Labs' Animal Sounds, which asks users to correctly identify the noises made by various animals.